-Honoring our Sacred Obligation to maintain the burial sites of our Nation's Heroes veterans and their families who have the northwest region. served the Nation by ensuring their burial sites are maintained to standards Public Works, leads the command's cembefitting their status as national shrines.
+Honoring our Sacred Obligation to maintain the burial sites of our Nation's Heroes veterans and their families who have the northwest region. served the Nation by ensuring their burial sites are maintained to standards Director of Public Works, lead the combefitting their status as national shrines.

-that commitment with the physical inspec-
+that commitment with the physical inspecsion sacred obligation to maintain these sites.